iotivity/iotivity/Readme.scons.txt

 3. Build IoTivity project for Arduino
       $ cd <top directory of the project>
+      $ sudo apt-get install dos2unix
-      $ scons TARGET_OS=arduino TARGET_ARCH=xxx BOARD=yyy
+      $ scons TARGET_OS=arduino TARGET_ARCH=xxx BOARD=yyy SHIELD=zzz
-(xxx can be avr, arm; yyy is the name of the board, to get its allowed value
-run: scons TARGET_OS=arduino TARGET_ARCH=xxx -h.
+(xxx can be avr, arm; yyy is the name of the board, zzz is the shield type, to get allowed values run: scons TARGET_OS=arduino TARGET_ARCH=xxx SHIELD=zzz -h.
 You may see a option 'CPU' in the output of above command line, that's due to some boards have different processors, to specify the processor, add 'CPU=zzz' in the command line.
 If no 'CPU' option exists, that means the board only support one kind of processor, it's unnecessary to specify it)

 4. Build Iotivity project for Tizen
       $ cd <top directory of the project>